magento/magento2-page-builder/docs/reference/events.md

 ```

-## Events
+## Events list

-The following table lists the Page Builder events you can consume.
+The following table lists the Page Builder events you can bind to and handle within your content type.

 <!-- {% raw %} -->